sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPULator.md

 The ARM architecture provides sixteen 32-bit general purpose registers (R0-R15) for software use.

+R0-R14 can be used for any purpose.

+R13 (SP), R14 (LR) and R15 (PC) have special purposes as described below.

-In addition the CSPR and SPSR registers store the results of previous operations in individual bits.
+In addition the results of previous operations are stored in individual bits in the CSPR and SPSR registers.

 | name               | function                        |
 |:-------------------|:--------------------------------|